vsm/vsm-dictionary/Dictionary.spec.md

 + Note: in the functions below, any string-sorting (such as by dictID, conceptID, or term-string) happens case-insensitively.
++ Note: in functions below, any `options.sort` should be seen as declaring a preference only.
+  So, making sort-functionality available is optional, and may be ignored.
+  Support may depend on the capabilities of the API of the backend-service that a particular VsmDictionary-subclass depends on.

 + Note: all functions below must return their results via a callback `cb` that is called in a truly asynchronous way.